-h.
-A statement that the proposed tower, including reception and transmission functions, will not interfere with the visual and customary transmission or reception of radio, television or similar services as well as other wireless services enjoyed by adjacent residential and nonresidential properties.

-i.
-A statement of compliance with all applicable building codes, associated regulations and safety standards as provided in section 5-2003 herein.
+- h.
+A statement that the proposed tower, including reception and transmission functions, will not interfere with the visual and customary transmission or reception of radio, television or similar services as well as other wireless services enjoyed by adjacent residential and nonresidential properties. - (1) A statement of compliance with all applicable building codes, associated regulations and safety standards as provided in section 5-2003 herein.
 For all towers attached to existing structures, the statement shall include certification that the structure can support the load superimposed from the tower.
-Except where provided in Section 5-2005, all towers shall have the capacity to permit multiple users: at a minimum, monopole towers shall be able to accommodate two (2) users and, at a minimum, self-support/lattice or guyed towers shall be able to accommodate three (3) users.

-j.
-Any additional information deemed by the city to be necessary to assess compliance with this division.
+Except where provided in Section 5-2005, all towers shall have the capacity to permit multiple users: at a minimum, monopole towers shall be able to accommodate two (2) users and, at a minimum, self-support/lattice or guyed towers shall be able to accommodate three (3) users. - (2) Any additional information deemed by the city to be necessary to assess compliance with this division. - (3) Special fee.

-k.
-Special fee.
 The city shall have the right to retain independent technical consultants and experts that it deems necessary to properly evaluate applications for individual towers.
 The special fee shall be based upon the hourly rate of the independent technical consultant or expert the city deems necessary to properly evaluate applications for tower.
 The special fee shall be applied to those applications requiring special review or evaluation.
-The special fee shall be reimbursed by the applicant to the city no later than the city issuing any denial or approval to the applicant.
+The special fee shall be reimbursed by the applicant to the city no later than the city issuing any denial or approval to the applicant. - 6.
+Colocation.

-6. Colocation.
 Pursuant to the intent of this division, colocation of telecommunications antennas by more than one (1) provider on existing telecommunications towers shall take precedence over the construction of new telecommunications towers.
 Accordingly, in addition to submitting the information required in subsection (d) of this section, each application shall include a written report certified by a professional engineer licensed to practice in the State of Florida, stating: 1) the geographical service area requirements; 2) mechanical or electrical incompatibility; 3) any restrictions or limitations of the Federal Communications Commission that would preclude the shared use of the tower; and 4) any additional information required by the city.
-If the city does not accept the full evaluation as provided as accurate, or if the city disagrees with any part of the evaluation, the time in which an application is processed pursuant to this division shall be tolled pending further evaluation.

-7. Application.
-The city shall grant or deny a properly completed application for a permit, as provided in this division, for the colocation of a wireless communications facility on property, buildings, or structures within the city's jurisdiction within forty-five (45)

-business days after the date the properly completed application is initially submitted in accordance with the city's application procedures, provided that such permit complies with all applicable federal regulations and applicable local zoning or land development regulations, including but not limited to any aesthetic requirements.
+If the city does not accept the full evaluation as provided as accurate, or if the city disagrees with any part of the evaluation, the city may deny the application, or advise the applicant that there are deficiencies in the application that need to be addressed, following which time the applicant. - 7.
+Application.
+The city shall grant or deny a properly completed application for a permit, as provided in this division, for the colocation of a wireless communications facility on property, buildings, or structures within the city's jurisdiction within forty-five (45) business days after the date the properly completed application is initially submitted in accordance with the city's application procedures, provided that such permit complies with all applicable federal regulations and applicable local zoning or land development regulations, including but not limited to any aesthetic requirements.
 Local building regulations shall apply.